reaandrew/blog/content/posts/detect-and-protect-from-dns-exfiltration.md

 ## Athena Experience & Query Generation
 I’ll be honest—I hadn’t used Amazon Athena much before this project, and it quickly became the star of the show.
 Athena brings a surprisingly complete set of SQL constructs you’d expect from a traditional RDBMS (window functions, CTEs, regex, `WITH` clauses, you name it) yet scales effortlessly to hundreds of gigabytes of logs without any cluster management on my side.

-The detection queries are a bit gnarly, so I leaned on an LLM to refine the SQL and verify edge cases.
+The detection queries are a bit gnarly, so I leaned on an LLM to create and refine the SQL and verify edge cases.
 Here’s a snippet of the high frequency exfiltration detector:

 ```sql
 SELECT